Sharp Brains: Brain Fitness and Cognitive Health News

 A recent study analyzed 30 previous studies in which the participants’ driving skills after a stroke were tested in an on-road evaluation.
 1,728 individuals with an average age of 61 were involved.
 On average, 9 months had passed between the stroke and the driving evaluation.
 Note that 54 percent of the participants passed the on-road evaluation.

-Why Brain Training Helps Older Drivers
+Why Brain Training Can Help Older Drivers

 A study just published in the Journal of the American Geriatric Society has been much publicized recently (see for instance, this L.A.
 Times article).
 The study showed that a computer-based brain training program succeeded in reducing at-fault car crashes for older drivers.
 The effects of the training lasted over 6 years.